adinatan/PolarOnionPeeling/README.md

 * Added beta2cart.m to get the 2D and 3D reconstruction based on beta parameteres.
 * Added LDSD.m to apply Legendre decomposition for a single data vector spanning [0,2*pi]
 * Added LDSDw.m - a weighted least squares fit version of LDSD
-* Added LDSDw_example.m a script that demostranted LDSDw for random beta2 abd beta4 inputs.
+* Added LDSDw_example.m a script that demostranted LDSDw for random beta2 and beta4 inputs.
 * Added cart2tripolar.m to allow only cart2polar transform for any quandrant an to the range  [0,2*pi].

 Run the script pop_example to see the various outputs of POP.m